MICKAI®ArticlesWhere Cloud Genuinely Cannot Go: …

 The market we serve is large without any exaggeration.
 On a register-backed count there are roughly 16,092 sovereign-minded institutions across the United Kingdom and European Union: about 7,933 regulated core organisations plus an 8,159-strong adjacency of large private enterprises that want the same control.
 The addressable software market, on Verdantix figures for enterprise-AI-platform software, runs from about USD 13bn in 2024 to USD 50.3bn by 2030, which is roughly £11.7bn rising to £39.7bn at $1.267 per pound.

 That market does not need a fictional legal bar to be worth building for.
 It rests on preference: control over where the model runs, cost certainty, and the plain wish never to hand sensitive data to infrastructure someone else operates.
 When we tell a buyer the truth about what the law requires and what it merely allows, we earn the credibility to be trusted on the harder claims too.
-Our 104 filed UK patent applications across 13 families, roughly 2,340 claims in the name of inventor Mickarle Wagstaff-Irons and building toward examination, describe how the owned substrate enforces isolation and signs its own audit trail.
+Our 104 filed UK patent applications across 13 families, 2,340 claims in the name of inventor Mickarle Wagstaff-Irons and building toward examination, describe how the owned substrate enforces isolation and signs its own audit trail.
 Those filings are worth more to a buyer who believes we are honest about everything else.

 This piece connects naturally to our writing on the sovereignty-preference market versus the prohibition myth, on the cryptographically-signed audit record as Mickai's real differentiator, and on how air-gapped SIOS deployment actually works inside a regulated estate.
 Read together, they make the same argument from different angles: draw the line honestly, then win on the merits above it.